-This step is required to ensure the detector has been set up correctly and will detect smoke at the proper sensitivity level.
+This step is required to insure the detector has been setup correctly and will detect smoke at the proper sensitivity level.

-- With the detector functioning (dependant on the operation of the control panel, this may be indicated by the green LED blinking), completely block the reflector with a non-reflective opaque material.
+- 1. With the detector functioning (dependant on the operation of the control panel, this may be indicated by the green LED blinking), completely block the reflector with a non-reflective opaque material, for example this manual.
 After about 30 seconds, the detector should enter either the fault or alarm condition.
-If the detector does not enter the fault or alarm condition, there is a problem with the installation. - Complete a sensitivity test of the detector as described in SENSITIVITY TESTING below.
+If the detector does not enter the fault or alarm condition, there is a problem with the installation. - 2.
+Complete a sensitivity test of the detector as described in SENSITIVITY TESTING below.